Which vintage food adverts do you remember from your childhood?

 1960s: Miracle Whip

 Produced by Kraft Foods, Miracle Whip is a lower fat, more processed version of mayonnaise and just the thing to smother over salads and sandwiches.
-Or, like in this 1962 advert, to make devilled lettuce – a lettuce that's been hollowed out and filled with a mix of cream cheese, ham and veggies.
+Or, like in this 1962 advert, to make deviled lettuce – a lettuce that's been hollowed out and filled with a mix of cream cheese, ham, and veggies.

 1960s: Diet Pepsi

-Before Diet Coke there was Coca-Cola’s Tab.
-And to rival Tab there was Diet Pepsi, which became available in 1964 and is still sold worldwide.
-The advert promised a “Leaner look” while still providing that “Honest-to-Pepsi taste”.
+Before Diet Coke, there was Coca-Cola’s Tab.
+And to rival Tab, there was Diet Pepsi, which became available in 1964 and is still sold worldwide.
+The advert promised a 'leaner look' while still providing that 'Honest-to-Pepsi taste', appealing to health-conscious consumers who wanted to enjoy a soda without the calories.
+Diet Pepsi quickly gained popularity, marking a shift toward diet sodas becoming a mainstream choice.

 1960s: McDonald’s Filet-O-Fish

-It’s not everyone’s favourite item, but one that has stood the test of time.
-The McDonald’s Filet-O-Fish landed on US menus in 1965.
+It’s not everyone’s favorite item, but it is one that has stood the test of time.
+The McDonald’s Filet-O-Fish landed on US menus in 1965, offering a lighter alternative to traditional beef burgers.
 The sandwich consists of breaded white fish with American cheese and tartar sauce.
-The slogan was “fish that catches people”.
+Initially introduced as a seasonal option for Lent, it quickly became a permanent menu item, promoted with the slogan: 'Fish that catches people.'

 1960s: Pillsbury Poppin’ Fresh Dough

-This was the advert where Americans were first introduced to the most-loved mascot, the Pillsbury Doughboy Poppin’ Fresh.
-The ad was for ready-made doughs to make sweet pastries, biscuits, croissants and cookies.
-The creator got the idea when he popped open a can and imagined Doughboy jumping out.
+This was the advert where Americans were first introduced to that beloved mascot, the Pillsbury Doughboy Poppin’ Fresh.
+The ad was for ready-made doughs to make sweet pastries, biscuits, croissants, and cookies.
+The story goes that the product's creator got the idea when he popped open a can and imagined Doughboy jumping out.

 1960s: Jell-O Salad Gelatin

-By the 1960s, Jell-O was so popular you could even get celery and mixed vegetable flavour for setting salads with peppers, cucumber, carrots, olives and more.
-It wasn’t a dessert but a savoury dish often served at buffets.
-Thankfully, this trend has been lost in time.
+By the 1960s, Jell-O was so popular you could even get celery and mixed vegetable flavor for setting 'salads' with peppers, cucumber, carrots, olives, and more.
+It wasn’t a dessert, but a savory dish often served at buffets.
+These gelatin-based salads were molded into elaborate shapes and seen as modern, stylish centerpieces for parties and luncheons.
+They reflected mid-century culinary trends that favored convenience, novelty, and presentation over taste.
+Thankfully, this oddball culinary trend has largely been lost in time.

 1970s: Hamburger Helper